GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

 - Non-prod
 - Prod

-These configurations for these environments is contained in the environments directory of this package.
+These configurations for these environments is contained in the environments directory (`environments/`) of this package.

-This landing zone will deploy the following folder structure and projects.
+The following folder structure and projects will be deployed.

 *Assume folder unless identified as a project*